ilotoki0804/tstr/README.md

 This library also provides several useful extensions where template strings can be effectively utilized.
 These extensions are available in the `tstr.ext` submodule, and below is a list with brief descriptions:

-- `ext.render_html`: Render templates with HTML escaping.
+- `ext._html`: Render templates with HTML escaping.
-- `ext.execute`: Safely execute SQL with templates, preventing SQL injection attacks.
+- `ext._sqlite`: Safely execute SQL with templates, preventing SQL injection attacks.
-- `ext.logging`: Enable Python's logging module to accept template strings.
+- `ext._logging`: Enable Python's logging module to accept template strings.

 For more details, see the [API documentation](/docs/api.md).